Poset-free Families and Lubell-boundedness: Constructions with lower-L-bounded posets

 {\bf Examples.} We have seen that the fan posets $\V(2,2)$ and $\V(2,2,2)$ are lower-L-bounded.
-The left poset in Figure~\ref{fig:trees} is a poset obtained by identifying the $\hat{0}$ of $\V(2,2)$ to the maximal element of a large interval of another $\V(2,2)$.
-The middle poset in Figure~\ref{fig:trees} is similar but the $\V(2,2)$'s are replaced by $\V(2,2,2)$.
-The right poset in Figure~\ref{fig:trees} is obtained by wedging the other two posets.
-All these posets are lower-L-bounded by above theorems.
+The left poset in Figure~\ref{fig:trees} is obtained by identifying the $\hat{0}$ of $\V(2,2)$ with the maximal element of a large interval of another $\V(2,2)$.
+The middle poset is similar, but each $\V(2,2)$ is replaced by $\V(2,2,2)$.
+The right poset is obtained by wedging the other two posets.
+Each poset is lower-L-bounded by the theorems above.

-The trees above are just obtained by repeatedly applying Theorem~\ref{thm:LLBchain} and Theorem~\ref{thm:joinLLB} to poset $\Pa_2$.
-In fact, we have many more interesting instances.
-We can expand each $\Pa_2$ in the tree posets by L-bounded posets.
-For example, the poset in Figure~\ref{fig:BLUP} is $\V(P_1,P_2,P_3)$, where $P_1=\Pa_2$ , $P_2=\D_3\oplus_I \V(\Ha(4,3),\Pa_2)$, and $P_3=\Pa_2\oplus_I\V(2,2,2)$.
+Each tree in the figure is obtained by repeatedly applying Theorems~\ref{thm:LLBchain} and~\ref{thm:joinLLB} to poset $\Pa_2$.
+We can build more elaborate examples by expanding each $\Pa_2$ in the tree posets by L-bounded posets.
+For instance, the poset in Figure~\ref{fig:BLUP} is the wedge $\V(P_1,P_2,P_3)$, where $P_1=\Pa_2$ , $P_2=\D_3\oplus_I \V(\Ha(4,3),\Pa_2)$, and $P_3=\Pa_2\oplus_I\V(2,2,2)$.
 This poset is lower-L-bounded.

 The posets in the figures have a tree-structure rooted at the bottom.
-We may combine such a poset with the dual of one, joined at the roots.
+We may combine such a poset with its dual, joining them at the roots.
 The {\em baton} poset~\cite{GriLu} $\Pa_k(s,t)=d(\V_s)\oplus_I \Pa_k\oplus_I \V_t$ is special case of this result.

 \begin{theorem} Let $P_1$ and $P_2$ be lower-L-bounded posets with $\hat{0}$.
 Let $d(P_2)$ be the dual of $P_2$.
 Then poset obtained by identifying the $\hat{0}$ of $P_1$ to the $\hat{1}$ of $d(P_2)$ satisfies $\pi=e$. \end{theorem}